 Hi, I’m Laura Franzen, and I love my therapies!
-I first came into contact with the reflexology world through my job at the Association of Reflexologists (AoR) where I edit their professional journals and publications, as well as serving on several advisory committees and advising the public on qualifications.
+I first came into contact with the reflexology world through my job at the Association of Reflexologists (AoR) where I edited their professional journal for 12 years, as well as advising the public on qualifications.

-Then one day about seven years ago, I experienced my first reflexology treatment; since childhood I had struggled with the symptoms of what I now know was IBS – it took two treatments given in compassion for the symptoms to clear for more than a year.
+Then one day in 2011, I experienced my first reflexology treatment; since childhood I had struggled with the symptoms of what I now know was IBS – it took two treatments given in compassion for the symptoms to clear for more than a year.
 I felt better, and healthier, and I knew I needed to find out more about something that had made such an incredible difference to me.

 First came education in Anatomy, Physiology and Pathology in 2011, which drew me in even more – I passed with a Distinction and couldn’t wait to start the reflexology!

 In 2012 I finally got to treat people’s feet during my Level 3 Diploma in Reflexology, and graduated with a Distinction.
 During that course I fell even more in love with the therapy; it still fascinates and humbles me in every treatment to see how accurate it is, how people’s feet and demeanour change even with only one treatment, and how much it helps people in the long term.
 I just couldn’t get enough of learning about this amazing therapy!